 Day 2: Tuesday 2 October, London

-We begin our tour at the British Library, the national library of the United Kingdom and the world’s largest library with over 170 million catalogued items including books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, and drawings.
-The library receives a copy of every book published in the UK and Ireland in addition to purchasing books from around the world, so adds over 3 million items to its collections every year, requiring 10km of new bookshelves.
-We will limit ourselves in this vast collection to an introduction to the historical King’s Library of King George III.
-We also take a private tour of the Centre for Conservation where the iconic treasures of the Library are treated.
+We begin our tour at the British Library, the national library of the United Kingdom and the world’s largest library, with over 170 million catalogued items including books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, and drawings.
+The library receives a copy of every book published in the UK and Ireland in addition to purchasing books from around the world, so adds over 3 million items to its collections every year, requiring 10 kilometres of new bookshelves.
+We will limit ourselves in this vast collection to an introduction to the historical King’s Library of King George III, given to the nation by George IV.
+Since the 1970s, this collection has been housed in the King’s Tower, designed by the new British Libraries architect, Colin St John Wilson.
+We also take a private tour of the Centre for Conservation, where the iconic treasures of the Library are treated.

 Our day will close with a fine dinner in the relaxed splendour of the Savile Club.
-Renowned as the friendliest of the London Men’s Clubs the Savile was founded in 1868 and moved to its current premises in Brook Street, Mayfair in 1927.
-Comprising two conjoined town houses the Club boasts fine formal rooms, including an extraordinary Ballroom, elegantly fitted with beautiful French interiors installed by a previous owner, Walter Burns, brother-in-law to the great Financier, J. P. Morgan.
-The Savile has always had a membership that includes writers, playwrights, poets and performers.
-Members past and present include Charles Darwin, J. M. Barrie, Max Beerbohm, and Stephen Fry.
+The friendliest of the London Men’s Clubs, the Savile was founded in 1868 and moved to its current premises in Brook Street, Mayfair in 1927.
+Comprising two conjoined townhouses, the Club boasts fine formal rooms, including an extraordinary Ballroom.
+This is elegantly fitted with beautiful French interiors installed by a previous owner, Walter Burns, brother-in-law to the great Financier, J. P. Morgan.
+The Savile’s illustrious membership has included writers, playwrights, poets and performers such as Charles Darwin, J. M. Barrie, Max Beerbohm, and Stephen Fry.
 (Overnight London) BD

 Day 3: Wednesday 3 October, London – Richmond – London

-- Ham House and Garden: incl. private library
+- Ham House and Garden, including private library

 - Lunch at the Orangery Restaurant

-Ham House, designed by William Samwell (1628 – 1676), is considered one of Europe’s greatest 17th century mansions.
-It has a historic collection of textiles, furniture and paintings.
+Ham House, designed by William Samwell (1628-1676), is considered one of Europe’s greatest and most authentic 17th-century mansions.
+Its almost untouched interior houses a historic collection of textiles, furniture and paintings.
 Here we visit the earliest dedicated library room to survive in a private house.
 It dates from 1675 and was installed for the Duke of Lauderdale.

-Lunch will be served at the grand Orangery Restaurant, housed in a magnificent 18th-century Grade 1 listed building with stunning views over the Royal Botanic Gardens, Kew.
-Next, we enjoy a visit to the Kew Library which forms one of the largest collections in the world relating to botany.
+We drive to Kew, where lunch will be served at the grand Orangery Restaurant, housed in a magnificent 18th-century Grade 1 listed building with stunning views over the Royal Botanic Gardens, Kew.
+Next, we enjoy a visit to the 160-year-old Kew Library which forms one of the world’s largest collections relating to botany.
 The Library, Art & Archives contains more than half a million items, including books, botanical illustrations, photographs, letters and manuscripts, periodicals, biographies and maps.

-Our program concludes with a unique opportunity to explore the Royal Botanic Gardens, Kew with Richard Barley, who was appointed Director of Kew Gardens’ Horticulture in April 2013.
-With his knowledge based on the day-to-day management of the site, Richard will give deep insights into these world-renowned gardens.
-The original gardens were created for Augusta, Princess of Wales around her home, Kew Palace.
+Today’s program concludes with a unique opportunity to explore the Royal Botanic Gardens with Australian Richard Barley, Director of Kew Gardens’ Horticulture since April 2013.
+With his great knowledge of their day-to-day management, Richard will share deep insights into these world-renowned gardens.
+The original gardens were created for Augusta, Princess of Wales (1717-1792) around her home, Kew Palace.
 The estate was acquired by the nation in 1841 and enlarged to become a place for the scientific study of horticulture.
 It now contains the largest collection of plants in the world with tropical and sub-tropical plants being kept in appropriate conditions in magnificent Victorian glasshouses.
 The variety of plants is overwhelming but Kew has a magic far above the ordinary run of Victorian plant collections, perhaps because of its size and the underlying but unobtrusive formality of its structure.
-The Queen’s Garden is a faithful copy of a 17th century garden with parterres, sunken garden and pleached alleys.
+The Queen’s Garden is a faithful copy of a 17th-century garden with parterres, sunken garden and pleached alleys.
 A new treetop walk by Marks Barfield Architects (who designed the London Eye) opened in May 2008.
-We also visit the recently refurbished Marianne North Gallery devoted to Marianne’s 833 paintings, depicting more than 900 species of plants and landscapes including from Australia and New Zealand (Overnight London) BL
+We also visit the recently refurbished gallery devoted to Charles Darwin’s friend, featuring Marianne North’s 833 paintings depicting more than 900 species of plants and landscapes including from Australia and New Zealand, which she visited on Darwin’s suggestion.
+(Overnight London) BL

 Day 4: Thursday 4 October, London